Computable vs Descriptive Combinatorics of Local Problems on Trees: Highly Computable Forests

 \begin{definition} \begin{itemize} \item Let $l \in \omega$.
 A \textit{$\Delta$-regular path of length $l$} is a $\Delta$-regular tree with $l+1$ vertices, say $x_0,\ldots,x_l$, with $x_i$ and $x_{i+1}$ adjacent for each $i < l$, and all other edges being virtual. $x_0$ and $x_l$ are called the \textit{endpoints} of the path. \item Let $\Pi = (\Sigma,\mathcal{V},\mathcal{E})$ be an LCL on $\Delta$-regular graphs.
 Let $l \geq 1$.
 Let $\mathcal{V}' \subset \mathcal{V}$.
 We say $\mathcal{V}'$ is \textit{$l$-full} if whenever $P$ is a $\Delta$-regular path of length at least $l$ and the half edges incident to its endpoints, say $x$ and $y$, are precolored so that $c(x),c(y) \in \mathcal{V}'$, this can be extended to a $\Pi$-coloring of $P$ so that $c(z) \in \mathcal{V}'$ for every vertex $z$ of $P$.
 We say $\Pi$ is \textit{$l$-full} if it admits some nonempty such $\mathcal{V}'$.
 We say $\Pi$ is \textit{full} if it is $l$-full for some $l$. \end{itemize} \end{definition}

+Recall the second bullet point in Definition \ref{def:lcl} for the meaning of $c(x)$ when $x$ is a vertex.
 The fullness condition is due to Anton Bernshteyn, who also has shown \cite{G+_trees} that an LCL on $\Delta$-regular graphs is in BAIRE if and only if it is full.
 It thus suffices for us to prove:

 \begin{theorem} An LCL on $\Delta$-regular graphs is in HCOMP if and only if it is full. \end{theorem}

 The proof in \cite{G+_trees} of the reverse direction of Bernshteyn's result uses a construction called a \textit{toast}: